 4. Tap into the flavors of the seasons.

 Just like food, cocktails can be inspired by seasonality.
-With fall around the bend, it’s a great time to spike hot apple cider and hot chocolate.
+Fall is a great time to spike hot apple cider and hot chocolate.
 Or, bump things up a notch and soak mini taffy apples in spiked cider — it’s a treat with a kick that your guests will love.
+In the winter, opt for holiday themed spirits and warming cocktails at your drink station.
+Spring is the perfect time to tap into the trending flavors for the new year.
+And during the summer, consider having your meeting or event al fresco for even more fun, and offer seasonal summer cocktails.

 Often, little things have the biggest impact.
 Especially when you pair small bites with mini cocktails.
-Consider food and drinks that naturally go hand in hand — mini tacos with mini margaritas, or cheeseburger sliders with shots of craft beer.
+Consider food and drinks that naturally go hand in hand — mini tacos with mini margaritas, or cheeseburger sliders with shots of craft beer at the drink station.
 This works really well for receptions, lunch stations and even during meeting breaks.